Last Updated on May 16, 2024 by Sarah Wilson

 4) Enjoy a coffee and cake at Caffe Cordina on Republic Street.

 The Caffe Cordina has been around since 1837.
 It’s a pleasant spot to enjoy a coffee and cake, sit outside in the square, and people watch but do go inside the cafe to admire the beautiful interior.
-Oh, and I highly recommend the banoffee pie.
+Oh, and I highly recommend the Banoffee pie.

 5) Take In a Performance At The Manoel Theatre